njudd/ggrain/README.md

 # ggrain - Raincloud Plots

-`geom_rain()` is a function in the `ggrain` R-package that creates Raincloud plots that are:
+`ggrain` is an R-package that allow you to create Raincloud plots according to the 'Grammar of Graphics' (ggplot2) that are:

-	- Highly customizable,
+- Highly customizable
-	- Connect longitudinal observations,
+- Connect longitudinal observations
-	- Handles Likert data,
+- Handles Likert data
-	- Allows mapping of a covariate,
+- Allows mapping of a covariate.
-	- All according to the 'Grammar of Graphics' (ggplot2)

 ```r
 ggplot(iris, aes(x = 1, y = Sepal.Length)) +